DBXVII/aigallery/README.md

 - [CSS3]
 - [Font Awesome]
 - [Github, Giptod and Git]
+-Javascript for the Top button.

 ---

-## Validator Testing
+## Validator

-- The code for all pages was tested against <a href="https://validator.w3.org/">W3C Markup validation service.</a>
+- The code for all html pages had been tested using W3C Markup validation service.
-- The code for the CSS file was tested against <a href="https://jigsaw.w3.org/css-validator/">W3C CSS validation service.</a>
+- The code for the CSS file had been tested using W3C CSS validation service.

 ---

 ## Testing

-- I used the Chrome Developer Tool to check the different viewport sizes for computer views tablet views and mobile views.
+- The Chrome Developer Tool had been used throughout the project to check the different viewport sizes for computer views tablet views and mobile views.
 - Navigation is easy to understand.
 - The footer section provide used with links to any social media sites and means of contact.
 - Tested the form.
-- Runs well on different s
+- Runs well on different device views.

 ---
 ### Acknowledgements